-(1) Series A is subject to sales or redemption charges; these charges are based on purchase options chosen.
+(1) Series A, Series B and Series T are the only series subject to sales or redemption charges; these charges are based on purchase options chosen.
 Securities purchased under the sales charge option may be subject to a negotiated fee of up to 5% at time of initial purchase.
-Securities previously purchased under the redemption charge purchase option may be subject to a redemption fee of up to 3.5% (based on date of initial purchase); new securities are not available under this option but may only be acquired through switching from other Counsel funds.
+Securities previously purchased under the redemption charge purchase option may be subject to a redemption fee of up to 4.5% (based on date of initial purchase); new securities are not available under this option but may be acquired through switching from other Counsel funds.

+(2) This series is designed for investors who want to receive a fixed monthly distribution per security.

-(2) A negotiable advisory or asset-based fee (plus sales taxes) is payable by investors to their dealer(s) in connection with the securities held in this series.
+- (3) A negotiable advisory or asset-based fee (plus sales taxes) is payable by investors to their dealer(s) in connection with the securities held in this series.
 The fee may be collected by the Manager from the investor's account through redemption of securities and remitted to the dealer at the investor's request.
-Alternatively, the dealer may collect it directly from the investor.

-(3) The management fee for this series is equal to that of Series F but is payable directly by the investor to the Manager rather than by the Fund, generally through the monthly redemption of securities.

-(4) The Manager may, at its discretion, waive or lower the management fee (either directly or indirectly) and/or administration fee payable by investors.
-Individual investors may be eligible for a management fee reduction subject to meeting certain requirements as discussed in the Fund's Simplified Prospectus.

-(5) There are no management fees for Series Private Wealth.
+Alternatively, the dealer may collect it directly from the investor. - (4) This series is designed for investors who want to receive a monthly cash distribution at an annualized rate of up to 6% per year. - (5) The management fee for this series is equal to that of Series F but is payable directly by the investor to the Manager rather than by the Fund, generally through the monthly redemption of securities. - (6) The Manager may, at its discretion, waive or lower the management fee (either directly or indirectly) and/or administration fee payable by investors.
+Individual investors may be eligible for a management fee reduction subject to meeting certain requirements as discussed in the Fund's Simplified Prospectus. - (7) This series is no longer available for sale.
+The series' original start date was January 17, 2018.
+On October 27, 2023, Series Private Wealth I securities were redesignated as Series F securities, resulting in a consolidation of these series' assets. - (8) There are no management fees for Series Private Wealth.
 An investor must enter into an agreement to participate in a discretionary managed program offered by IPC Securities Corporation and agree to pay certain asset-based fees.